 - Retails for just under $200

-This simplified Jazzmaster is a great starter guitar for punk, indie rock, grunge and other garage-y genres.
-You don’t have to fiddle with an original Jazzmaster’s rhythm/lead circuits and floating tremolo system.
-Instead, a three-way pickup selector switch, master volume and tone dials, and a hardtail bridge ensure grab-and-go convenience.
+This simplified Jazzmaster is a great starter guitar for punk, indie rock, grunge and other garage-infused genres.
+There’s no fiddling with an original Jazzmaster’s rhythm/lead circuit and floating tremolo system here.
+Instead there’s a three-way pickup selector switch, master volume and tone dials and a hardtail bridge to ensure grab-and-go convenience.

 The model’s other appointments also represent a break from tradition.
 Two surprisingly hot in-house humbuckers aren’t the most refined pickups around, yet they provide the requisite growl for rock and punk.
-A satin-finished C-shaped maple neck and a 12-inch-radius rosewood fretboard make it more a progressive instrument, too.
+A satin-finished C-shaped maple neck and a 12-inch-radius rosewood fretboard make it more a modern and progressive instrument.

 - Retails for just under $200